Cognirush-Labs-LLP/icompress-win/MIC_Source/doc/combined.md

 ### width

+The width of the input image in pixels.

 ```csharp
 [AutoNotify] private int width;
 ```

 ### height

+The height of the input image in pixels.

 ```csharp
 [AutoNotify] private int height;
 ```

 ### fileSize

+The size of the input image file in bytes.

 ```csharp
 [AutoNotify] private ulong fileSize;